joffrey-bion/livedoc/docs/quickstart/plain.md

 ## Use the documentation

 The `Livedoc` Java object holds all the documentation of your API and classes.
-You may now use it as you please.
+Once you have built this object as mentioned in the previous section, you may use it as you please.

-For instance, you may serialize it as JSON and write it to a file, or you may also return it from one of your own controllers.
+For instance, you may serialize it as JSON and write it to a file.
+You may also return it from one of your own controllers, which is basically what the Spring flavour of Livedoc provides out of the box.

-If your framework allows it, you may add the Livedoc UI webjar to your classpath in order to view your documentation in a nice UI:
+If your framework supports webjars, you may also use [Livedoc's UI](../livedoc-ui) to view the doc.

-{% include dependency.md artifactId="livedoc-ui-webjar" %}

-Simply serve `livedoc-ui.html`, which is part of the resources inside the webjar, and you are good to go.